Rob Estey-Willick, D.O.M.P., B.A., R.M.T.

 - Pathophysiology of the Digestive System (treatment of problems related to the stomach and esophagus, such as reflux; treatment related to gall bladder problems; treatment of intestinal problems, such as constipation, (IBS) Irritable Bowel Syndrome)

-Rob has a special interest in working with infants and children and is currently doing research for a book about infant health with a focus on treatment for digestive disturbances and breastfeeding challenges.
+Rob has a special interest in working with infants and children and is currently doing research for a book about infant health with a focus on treatment for digestive and breast/bottle feeding disturbances.
 For infants and children, osteopathy can be particularly effective to resolve common problems such as colic, chronic sinus and ear infections, nursing issues (difficulty latching, sucking, swallowing), reflux and constipation

 He works with people of all ages and addresses a wide variety of conditions using a hands-on approach to treatment.
 Osteopathy can be an effective therapy for promoting health of patients experiencing the effects of acute injury, chronic pain and chronic conditions, and relief from general tension, aches and stress.
 Rob works with his patients to restore and maintain soft-tissue and joint mobility and alignment, and overall balance and optimal function.
 He has a gentle and holistic approach to assessment and treatment.